jenpennen/git-basics/README.md

 This repo exists solely for the purpose of me mastering Git like a pro.
 Or at least trying to.

 > [!Important]
-> This is just a collection of fundamental Git and Github basics that jumpstart my development workflow.
-If you want the exhaustive list of all Git has to offer, please read their **[documentation](https://git-scm.com/docs)**.
+> This is just a little stash of Git and Github basics to kick my development workflow into gear.
+If you're craving the full, unabridged Git experience, complete with all the obscure options and features, dive into the **Git [documentation](https://git-scm.com/docs)** - it's a real page-turner!

 ## Table of Contents